arcann/bi_etl/docs/source/coding_standards.rst

 Rst files
 ~~~~~~~~~

-These documenation files are reStructuredText formatted.
+These documentation files are reStructuredText formatted.
 They are processed into HTML using `Sphinx <http://www.sphinx-doc.org/en/stable/rest.html>`_.

 Building the HTML Version